 The Corporation maintains a defined benefit retirement plan (the "Retirement Plan") covering all executive officers and substantially all other employees in the United States.
-Under the Retirement Plan, nonbargaining unit employees receive an annual pension payable on a monthly basis at retirement equal to 1.6% of the employee's average of the highest 5 years of compensation during the last 10 calendar years of service prior to retirement multiplied by the number of years of credited service, with an offset of 50% of Social Security (prorated if years of credited service are less than 30).
-Compensation under the Retirement Plan includes the compensation as shown in the Summary Compensation Table under the heading "Salary and Bonus," subject to a maximum compensation amount set by law (\$160,000 in 1998).
+Under the Retirement Plan, nonbargaining unit employees receive an annual pension payable on a monthly basis at retirement equal to 1.6% of the employee's average of the highest 5'years of compensation during the last 10 calendar years of service prior to retirement multiplied by the number of years of credited service, with an offset of 50% of Social Security (prorated if years of credited service are less than 30).
+Compensation under the Retirement Plan includes the compensation as shown in the Summary Compensation Table under the heading "Salary and Bonus," subject to a maximum compensation amount set by law (\$170,000 in 2000).

-Executive officers participate in an unfunded program which supplements benefits under the Retirement Plan.
+Executive officers participate in a program which supplements benefits under the Retirement Plan.
 Under the Supplemental Executive Retirement Plan (the "Supplemental Pension Plan"), executive officers are provided with additional increments of (a) 0.50% of compensation (as limited under the Retirement Plan) per year of credited service over the benefits payable under the Retirement Plan to nonbargaining unit employees and (b) 2.1% of the compensation exceeding the Retirement Plan dollar compensation limit per year of credited service.

-A trust has been created for deposit of the aggregate present value of the benefits described above for executive officers upon occurrence of a change in control of the Corporation, which trust would not be considered funding the benefits for tax purposes.
+A Rabbi trust has been created for deposit of the aggregate present value of the benefits described above for executive officers.